Xilinx/Vitis-Tutorials/Acceleration_Tutorial/docs/module5_dataflow/README.md

 > **_In this module..._**<br>
 _1> Replicate a compute loop by a programmable factor applied via a templated function_<br>
 _2> Use the Vitis HLS dataflow pragma_
+_3> Run the full compile and program the card

 <details>
   <summary><b>Click to expand!
 Learn about the <code>dataflow</code> pragma...</b></summary>